Teamlyzer-PT/PublicDocs/fullstack-resources/general-onboarding.md

 - [ ] 13.00h Lunch time
 - [ ] 14.00h Teamlyzer basic functional overview (IT team)
 - [ ] 15.00h Teamlyzer engineering book (IT team)
 - [ ] 16.00h Time to explore Teamlyzer app.
-Challenge to find 5 good / 5 not so good aspects to improve.
-Slides to be presented next day (IT team)
+    - Challenge to find 5 good / 5 not so good aspects to improve.
+    - Slides to be presented next day (IT team)

 **Day 2**
 =======

 - [ ] 10.30h Presentation of slides (All)
-- [ ] 11.30h Introduction to Slack, Notion, Basecamp, Dashlane (IT team)
+- [ ] 11.30h Introduction to company tools (IT team)
+    - Slack
+    - Notion
+    - Basecamp
+    - Dashlane
 - [ ] 13.00h Lunch time
 - [ ] 14.00h Teamlyzer indepth overview (_To be defined_)